Back to Blog

 Why Per-Location Monitoring Matters

-There's a common misconception that brand reputation is an average across all locations.
-It's not.
+Brand reputation isn't an average across all locations.
 Every location has its own Google Business Profile, its own Yelp page, its own set of reviews.
 A customer searching for your business near Location #3 sees Location #3's reviews — not your overall brand rating.

-Which means one bad location can poison your brand in an entire metro area while your other locations are performing fine.
+One bad location can drag down your brand in an entire metro area while your other locations are performing fine.

-And the problem compounds.
+The problem compounds.
 When a location's rating drops, it gets fewer customers.
 Fewer customers means less revenue.
 Less revenue means tighter budgets, fewer staff, worse service, and more bad reviews.
-It's a death spiral that starts with not paying attention.

 The Three Core Problems